-Indicator Baseline (reference year: 2008) Progress Theme/issue: Increased capacity of financial institutions, enterprises and clean production centers to develop voluntary mechanisms for cleaner production and provide incentives and recognition for companies that use improved processes and technologies Number of policies/ regulations/incentives that promote the use of cleaner production practices Participating companies were asked what their motivations were in implementing recommended measures in the project.
+Indicator Baseline (reference year: 2008) Progress nterprises and clean production centers to develop voluntary mechanisms on for companies that use improved processes and technologies Number of policies/ regulations/incentives that promote the use of cleaner production practices Participating companies were asked what their motivations were in implementing recommended measures in the project.
 Eight choices were provided, including "other" to let respondents include overlooked items.
 Respondents were also allowed to select multiple options and classify them by order of relevance.
 The main driver to implement measures was "lower production cost (25%)", followed by "higher quality products (16%)", "increased productivity (15%)", "financial incentives (14%)" and "improved client/customers relationships (11%)".
 These categories accounted for 81% of all answers.
 The remaining categories, "comply with state regulations/laws/standards", "development of new products", "pressure from customers" and "other," turned out to be minor drivers (6% or less).
 Number of SMEs that successfully accessed bank loans or private equity as a result of CAFTA-DR ECP assistance In most cases where SMEs required investments to purchase equipment to improve their operations, they used internal funds instead of bank loans to make their purchases.
 Number of enterprises which received environmental certifications/recognition during the program performance period Local partners provided project recognition to participating SMEs for their active work and achievements.